 1 hour before baking get your oven preheating to 250c.
 It needs a full hour to heat the baking stones and dutch oven properly.

 Bake time, transfer out dough to parchment paper.
-Score with a bakers lahm, then load via some parchment paper into the screaming hot preheated dutch oven.
+I usually sprinkle a small amount of semolina onto the paper before turning out the dough.
+Score with a bakers lahm, then load into the screaming hot preheated dutch oven.
 Spritz well with water then quickly cover to trap the steam and return to oven.

 Bake for 20 minutes with lid on.
 Remove lid and bake another 15-20 minutes until desired level of scorch is reached.